thunderbird/thunderbird-android/docs/architecture/README.md

 - **🔄 API/Implementation Separation**: Clear separation between public APIs and implementation details
 - **🧹 Clean Architecture**: Separation of UI, domain, and data layers
 - **🧪 Testability**: The architecture facilitates comprehensive testing at all levels
-- **📱 Offline-First**: The application is designed to work offline with local data storage and synchronization with remote servers
-- **🚀 Multi platform Compatibility**: The architecture is designed to support future Kotlin Multiplatform adoption

 ## 📝 Architecture Decision Records